doctrine/annotations/docs/en/annotations.rst

     You should never wrap the indexed reader inside a cached reader, only the other way around.
-This way you can re-use the cache with indexed or numeric keys, otherwise your code may experience failures due to caching in an numerical or indexed format.
+This way you can re-use the cache with indexed or numeric keys, otherwise your code may experience failures due to caching in a numerical or indexed format.

 Registering Annotations
 ~~~~~~~~~~~~~~~~~~~~~~~